CLINFIN

 Attendance & Continuity Policy

-Absence Type Outcome
+Type of Disruption Outcome

-Short absence Programme extension considered
+Short absence Program extension

-Significant disruption Partial or full stage repeat required
+Significant disruption Partial stage repeat

 Who Should Apply